Yellow Chili's

 Showing the sunny-side-up egg with a spatula.

-• Pair your sunny-side-up egg with toast, tuck it into a breakfast sandwich, or accompany it with sautéed greens for a morning meal.
-For lunch or dinner, it complements Asian dishes like Thai basil chicken, nasi goreng, or rice bowls beautifully.
+• Pair your sunny-side-up egg with crispy toast, nestle it in a breakfast sandwich, or serve it alongside sautéed greens for a hearty morning meal.
+For lunch or dinner, it's a perfect topping for Asian dishes like Thai basil chicken, nasi goreng, or various rice bowls.
+For more pairing ideas, check out the Serving Suggestions section below.

 Serving the Sunny side up egg with sauteed kale and tomatoes.